1. Understand Keragon’s Core Concepts

 what_is_action.png

-• Create a new patient info to an EHR system
+• Create a new patient record in an EHR system

 • Send an email reminder to a patient